 - It is precisely the vulnerable group that needs to be protected that benefits from a vaccine at most indirectly.
 But maybe they should not even take the vaccinations.
 In the first trials, an adverse side effect was also observed: in vaccinated groups, the immune system runs wild more often after a real corona infection.
 To what extent this is related to other syndromes will still be investigated.
 That is normally a process of many years.

-- It was also recently announced that obese patients can hardly benefit from a vaccine.
-A significant proportion of the assumed '50% effectiveness' already goes there here and there.
+- It was recently also announced that obese patients can hardly benefit from a vaccine.
+That is already where a significant share of the '50% effectiveness' assumed here and there goes.

 - If you have been vaccinated and you come into contact with the virus, you will become infected, otherwise your immune system will not get to work.
 Are you also contagious during that period, just as children who do not get sick themselves are also major spreaders?
 Some studies say that it is precisely then that the infectivity is highest.
 If so, the vaccine has almost no effect: Active immune systems would clear the virus anyway, dysfunctional ones do not respond well to the vaccine.
 And also no indirect effect because the contagiousness remains.